tonaljs/tonal/docs/ALL.md

 Type|Description
 ---|---
-|an object with the pitch components or null if its not a valid pitch
+Object|an object with the pitch components or null if its not a valid pitch

 __Example:__